shader-slang/slang/docs/proposals/006-artifact-container-format.md

 1) You can produce an AST for the input source - this is not generally true as source could be CUDA, C++, etc
 2) The AST would have to be produced post preprocessing - because prior to preprocessing it may not be valid source
-3) If 3rd parties are supposed to be able to produce a hash it requires their implementing a Slang lexer/parser
+3) If 3rd parties are supposed to be able to produce a hash it requires their implementing a Slang lexer/parser in general
 4) Depending on how the AST is used, may not be stable between versions

-The other disadvantage around using the AST is that it requires the extra work and space for parsing.
+Another disadvantage around using the AST is that it requires the extra work and space for parsing.

-Using the AST does allow using much of prexisting Slang code.
+Using the AST does allow using pre-existing Slang code.
 It is probably more resilliant to structure changes.
 It would also provide slang specific information more simply - such as imports.

 ## Slang lexer